+Danger patterns

-Danger patterns dp.6: cold, loose snow and wind dp.2: gliding snow
+dp.6: cold, loose snow and wind

+dp.2: gliding snow

-The fresh wind slabs are lying on soft layers in all aspects above the tree line.
+As a consequence of a moderate to strong northerly wind, clearly visible wind slabs formed, especially adjacent to ridgelines and in gullies and bowls above the tree line.
 The various wind slabs have bonded poorly together.